How to Vibe Code in 2026: The Complete Beginner's Guide (Updated May 2026)

 Start Building

 You've read the guide.
 You know the workflow.
-You have the tools.
+You have the tools, the prompts, and the roadmap.

 Now the only thing left is to actually do it.